AuliaSabrina02/MATERIAL-NON-SYSTEM/README.md

 # 📋 Overview

-Material Non System is a web-based application developed to support the management of non-system materials in warehouse operations at PT XYZ Manufacturing Batam.
+Material Non System is a web-based application developed to improve the management of non-system materials in warehouse operations.
+The system centralizes the entire material workflow, from request creation to warehouse monitoring, helping reduce manual processes and improve operational efficiency.

-The system aims to improve operational efficiency by reducing manual processes, centralizing material management, and providing real-time monitoring throughout the entire material lifecycle.

-It supports end-to-end warehouse operations, including material requests, reservations, receiving, put away, picking, scheduling, and monitoring through an integrated dashboard.
+The application supports multiple user roles and provides real-time visibility into warehouse activities through an integrated dashboard.

 ---